potato98765/Simplified-Commands/README.md

 **Disclaimer:** Not all plugin builds support every feature!
 For example, if a feature is added in Minecraft 1.21.6, it will not be available in plugin versions built for earlier Minecraft versions such as 1.21.1, So in simple terms no backporting.

-**The 1.1 update is currently only avalible to minecraft versions 1.20.5-1.21.1**

 **Current Features**
 | Features                 | Support         |